What Is ClickHouse and How Does It Compare to PostgreSQL and TimescaleDB for Time Series?

 As a result, many applications try to find the right balance between the transactional capabilities of OLTP databases and the large-scale analytics provided by OLAP databases.
 It makes sense, therefore, that many applications would try to use ClickHouse, which offers fast ingest and analytical query capabilities for time-series data.

 So, let's see how both ClickHouse and TimescaleDB compare for time-series workloads using our standard TSBS benchmarks.

 We also acknowledge that most real-world applications don't work like the benchmark does: ingesting data first and querying it second.
-But separating each operation allows us to understand which settings impacted each database during different phases, which also allowed us to tweak benchmark settings for each database along the way to get the best performance.
+Separating each operation allows us to understand which settings impacted each database during different phases, allowing us to tweak benchmark settings for each database along the way to get the best performance.

-For this benchmark, we made a conscious decision to use cloud-based hardware configurations that were reasonable for a medium-sized workload typical of startups and growing businesses.
-In previous benchmarks, we've used bigger machines with specialized RAID storage, which is a very typical setup for a production database environment.
+For this benchmark, we consciously decided to use cloud-based hardware configurations that were reasonable for a medium-sized workload typical of startups and growing businesses.
+In previous benchmarks, we've used bigger machines with specialized RAID storage, a very typical setup for a production database environment.

 But, as time has marched on and we see more developers use Kubernetes and modular infrastructure setups without lots of specialized storage and memory optimizations, it felt more genuine to benchmark each database on instances that more closely matched what we tend to see in the wild.
 Sure, we can always throw more hardware and resources to help spike numbers, but that often doesn't help convey what most real-world applications can expect.